visgl/luma.gl/docs/api-reference/webgl/context-state.md

 | ---------------------- | --------------- | -------- | -------- |
 | `GL.DITHER` | GLboolean | `true` | Enable dithering of color components before they get written to the color buffer |

-Remarks:
-* Dithering is driver dependent and typically has a stronger effect when the color components have a lower number of bits.
+* Note: Dithering is driver dependent and typically has a stronger effect when the color components have a lower number of bits.

 ### Face Culling